ginomempin/coffeeshopph/README.md

 # CoffeeShopPH-Web #

-This is a Ruby on Rails web app for managing the operations of a cafe or a restaurant.
+This is a Ruby on Rails web app for managing the operations of a café or a restaurant.

 ### Environment ###